 Remove and transfer two cups of the soup mixture (leaving aside the rosemary sprig and bay leaves) into the bowl of a small blender or Nutribullet.
 Blend until creamy and pour this back into the soup pot.
 Mix well.
 The soup will get thicker.

 Add the lemon zest and juice and allow to simmer for a few minutes.
 Season with salt and pepper.
 Adjust consistency and taste by adding extra broth/bouillon or water.

 Remove from heat and let the soup settle for 10 minutes.
-Serve in bowls with crusty bread, a cheese tray or other side dishes or condiments.
+Serve in bowls with crusty whole grain bread, a cheese tray or other side dishes or condiments.